 - Students can confirm if their assigned course materials will accommodate their needs before they purchase the content

-- Bookshelf Online has a built-in function to alter the colour of the display
+- Bookshelf Online has a built-in function to alter the color of the display

-- All readers can adjust the background colour to sepia, cyan, or night mode using our Mode options
+- All readers can adjust the background color to sepia, cyan, or night mode using our Mode options

-- Readers using a Mac can change the colour on their computer—this functionality is called Night Shift
+- Readers using a Mac can change the color on their computer—this functionality is called Night Shift

 Copying and Printing

 - There are some limits on the amount of content that can be copied or printed from Bookshelf, as designated by the publisher

 - A print dialogue box advises readers on the print limit for their title

 - Limits on printing and copying vary, but are usually around 10%

 Digital Rights Management (DRM)

 - Content delivered through the Bookshelf online reader and mobile applications employs DRM protection